 Fixing the Problem:

 What will happen is that the gun will fail to fire on the dummy round.
 You won't know when this is going to happen.
-When the trigger breaks, the gun doesn't fire but you will still move the gun while bracing for recoil.
+When the trigger breaks (the action that fires the shot), the gun doesn't actually fire but you will still move the gun while bracing for recoil.
 Because the recoil never comes, the movements are quite obvious and often times dramatic.